 Open-Mindedness in the Digital Era

 People are increasingly turning to social media as a way of interacting and learning new information.
-With instant access to content from all around the world, you can broaden your horizons easily, experience foreign cultures, and open oneself up to new norms and traditions.
-Because they make communication with people from across the globe much easier, social media can promote interactive dialogues that build understanding of different points of view.
+Communication with people from across the globe is much easier with social media.
+It can promote interactive dialogues that build understanding of different points of view.
+With instant access to content from all around the world, you can broaden your horizons easily.
+You can experience foreign cultures, and open oneself up to new norms and traditions.

-Both phrases refer to the fact that social media users only access ideas from like-minded people, and that this leads to increased polarization and misunderstanding of others.
+Both phrases refer to the fact that social media users only access ideas from like-minded people.
+This leads to increased polarization and misunderstanding of others.

-“Filter bubbles” illustrate a state of intellectual isolation that can occur when social media algorithms selectively guess what content a user wants to see based on their usage habits.
-As a result, users become separated from information that oppose their viewpoints, and are effectively isolated in their own ideological bubbles.
+“Filter bubbles” illustrate a state of intellectual isolation.
+They occur when social media algorithms guess what content a user wants to see, based on their usage habits.
+As a result, users become separated from information that opposes their viewpoints.
+They are isolated in their own ideological bubbles.

 We cannot pretend to have the willingness to contemplate new ideas if we are never exposed to them.
 There is no room for growth if we keep seeking false validation in what is the echo of our own thoughts.
 Many social scientists worry about this lack of healthy exposure to opposing and challenging ideas.

 A study published in Science in 2015 examined this phenomenon.
-In order to understand how social media usage affects attitudes, researchers at Facebook and the University of Michigan observed the usage data of 10.1 million active Facebook users in the United States over a six-month period.
+To understand how social media usage affects attitudes, researchers at Facebook and the University of Michigan observed the usage data of 10.1 million active Facebook users in the United States over a six-month period.
 The targeted users were people who had reported a political allegiance in their profile.

 The scientists analyzed the relationships they had with other users, as well as the type of content these users shared.
 They noted that, as expected, people tend to group together according to their ideological affiliations.

-However, the researchers also noticed that most users also had several Facebook friends who shared opposite views.
+However, the researchers also noticed that most users also had Facebook friends who shared opposite views.
 On average, about 20% of a user’s friends have the opposite ideological affiliation.
-The study therefore suggests that Facebook users are exposed to more different views than previously thought.
+The study suggests that Facebook users are exposed to more dissenting views than thought.

-It can be assumed that experiments on platforms like Twitter, where people usually follow users according to the content they share, would give a better idea of how social media affects .
+Experiments on platforms like Twitter might have different results.
+People usually follow users according to the content they share.
+This would give a better idea of how social media affects openness.

-The best way to keep an open-mind is to use the Internet wisely, and to make an effort to consult content that offers varied viewpoints.
+In the end, the best way to keep an open mind is to use the Internet wisely, and to make an effort to consult content that offers varied viewpoints.
 It may help to follow official news sites that aim to provide a wide range of perspectives.
 The Wall Street Journal, The New Yorker, Associated Press News, and BBC claim to offer a balanced view of the world.

-Many online articles from newspaper like The New York Times and The Washington Post now include links to related articles that oppose their editorial line.
+Some online articles from newspapers like The New York Times and The Washington Post now include links to related articles that oppose their editorial line.
 This allows readers to consider a given situation from multiple angles and to form their own opinion.